-

 Research ProjectNIWA researchers are developing a physics-informed and artificial intelligence (AI)-driven method to vastly reduce the computer power needed to provide accurate climate change projections. -

-Research ProjectThe development of updated national climate projections for Aotearoa New Zealand is underway and expected to be completed in 2024. -
+Research ProjectThe development of updated national climate projections for Aotearoa New Zealand was completed in 2024. -

 High resolution drought forecasting